cvasq/go-vue-websockets/README.md

 ```
 $ make container
 ```
-3. Run the built container and map the application listening port to your localhost.
+3. Run the built container image and map the application listening port to your localhost.
 _Default port 8080_
 ```
 $ docker run -p 8080:8080 cvasquez/vue-websocket-echo:latest